-This course provides students with the opportunity to explore their entrepreneurial potential.
-Coursework critiques the complex and demanding entrepreneurial environment that someone starting a new venture encounters, and encourages students to think and perform in entrepreneurial terms mixing theory with practice.
-The focus is mainly on the creation of new ventures, the way these ventures come into being, and factors associated with its success.
-This course will assist students in going through the steps of developing a business idea, researching the competition, structuring the business, finding start-up funds, handling human resources issues, marketing the business, and managing the finances.
+The course provides students with the opportunity to explore their entrepreneurial potential.
+Coursework critiques and demanding environment that someone starting a new venture encounters, and encourages students to think and perform in entrepreneurial terms mixing theory with practice.
 Students are challenged to apply principles, concepts, and framework to real-world situations.
 Course is appropriate for anyone considering opening their own business.
-Prerequisite: Student must have sophomore status.
-3 credits (Spring)
+3 credits (Fall)